vdaas/vald/docs/developer/coding_guideline.md

 ```

 ### Structs
+Structs in golang is the object definition, we can attach any fields and methods to the struct.

+Here is the naming conventions of the struct:
+- Use MixedCaps

-#### Object initialization
+#### Struct initialization
-There are many ways to initialize objects in Golang.
-Base on the use case we can decide which style to follow to initialize objects in Golang.
+There are many ways to initialize structs in Golang, base on the use case we can decide which way to initialize objects in Golang.

+### Variables and Constant

 ### Methods

 #### Getter and Setter

 #### Defer functions

-### Variables

 ## Program comments
 Program comments makes the code more easier to understand.
 Basically we suggest not to write many comments inside the source code, unless the source code is very complicated and confusing; otherwise we should divide the source code into methods to keep the readability and usability of the source code.